The quest to find

-the perfect home ... or food packaging for our pets.
+the perfect home... and food packaging for pets

 Acquiring pets in 2020 is no impulse buy.
 Time, money and personal information are key to finding a new companion in the US, and this commitment upfront means pet owners are thinking twice about the food they buy for their new family member.
 Bill Kuecker, Vice President of Marketing for Mondi Consumer Flexibles North America lays out what this trend means for the pet food packaging industry.

 Let me start by saying my wife and I are pet people.
 Within weeks of acquiring our first house, two furry additions made our house a home.
 During the following years, there has not been a time where our home was not graced with a dog or cat, and often times, more than one of each.

 Then, in the middle of March, 2020, all that changed.
 Violet, our beloved Corgi companion of 12 years, had just passed away.
 For the first time in our married lives, we did not have a pet.

 We were quarantined in our home, in rural Middle America and without the pet companionship that we had come to depend upon.
 After grieving for a few weeks, and with the support of friends and family, we decided that it was time to initiate the process of adding a dog as a member to the family.

 Over the years, we had acquired pets in a number of ways.
 We have purchased from purebred breeders, adopted from pet shelters, and been gifted pets from others.
 This time, we were open to all options in the search for a dog, and we did not know what we were signing up for.